 Minimum 3rd year (Level 3) standing and (BMED 270/3.0 or EPID 301/3.0 or HLTH 252/3.0 or PSYC 203/3.0 or SOCY 210/3.0) or permission of the instructor.

-After completing BMED 383, students will be able to:
+After completing BMED 383 Advanced Research Methodologies, students will be able to:

 - Review and interpret literature within one or more Bachelor of Science (Honours) in Health Sciences track(s) to establish research questions relevant to human wellness.

-- Establish appropriate quantitative and qualitative methods to provide sufficient evidence to effectively respond to research questions.
+- Establish appropriate quantitative and qualitative data collection and analyses to provide sufficient evidence to effectively respond to research questions.

 - Communicate methodological paradigms, approaches, and tests to justify and explain alignment with research questions.

 As Collaborators, health professionals work effectively with other health care professionals to provide safe, high-quality, patient-centred care.

 As Communicators, health professionals form relationships with patients and their families* that facilitate the gathering and sharing of essential information for effective health care.

 As Advocates, health professionals contribute their expertise and influence as they work with communities or patient populations to improve health.
 They work with those they serve to determine and understand needs, speak on behalf of others when required, and support the mobilization of resources to effect change.